itsfranhere/UnionHack/README.md

 ###Own Flag

-When choosing my flag, I looked for a landscape that had loads of different visual aspects to represent them into a flag.
+When choosing my own flag, I looked for a landscape that had a range of different visual aspects to represent them into a flag.

 ![image](https://github.com/itsfranhere/UnionHack/blob/master/Francisco's%20Flag/ownflag/ownflag.png)
 Landscape chosen

 I did some sketches around symbols and played as much I could with the atmosphere and history behind it to have something simple and engaging at the same time.

-I tried different colours, different shapes and turning it into something meaningful was a priority and also a challenge.
+I tried different colours, different shapes to obtain something meaningful and consistent in each variation, achieving this way the final product.

 ![image](https://github.com/itsfranhere/UnionHack/raw/master/Francisco's%20Flag/ownflag/sketches.jpg)
 Sketches